nate-brown-dev/reading-notes/README.md

 ## Introduction

 My name is **Nate Brown**.
 I grew up in Eastern Washington 🏜️, then spent 21 years in the military 🪖, but my spiritual home is the west (wet) side 🌲 of Washington.
-I am currently a student at Code Fellows in Seattle, WA
+I am currently a student at Code Fellows in Seattle, WA.

+Read more at [About Me](about-me.md) and check out my [GitHub profile page](https://github.com/nate-brown-1)

 ## About this page

-This is where I keep all of my class notes, projects, and other stream of consciousness bits.
+This is where I keep all of my class notes, projects, and other stream of consciousness bits created during my time at Code Fellows.

-Read more at [About me](about-me.md) and check out my [GitHub profile page](https://github.com/nate-brown-1)

 ## Table of Contents